 In my country, however, the situation is different.
 Young women of Iran have been fighting not only for gender equality, but also for their own and their people’s freedom and most basic rights for 40 years against the mullahs’ theocratic regime.

-Role of Iranian women in struggle against the clerical regime
+Crucial role of Iranian women in struggle against the clerical regime

 During the nationwide protests last November, more than 1,500 people were killed including many women and girls even under 18 years of age.
 Many young women and girls were arrested during the protests and are detained under torture, but no information is available on their fate.